How to Restrict WordPress Posts for Specific Dates

 We’ll do it using the WordPress Conditional Post Restrictions plugin.

 With this WordPress Plugin, you can apply a variety of conditions to create specific restrictions for your posts, pages, and any other WordPress post type.
-In this case, you can apply various conditions to your WordPress posts.
-For example, you can restrict posts by:

 • IP